reeteshsudhakar/reeteshsudhakar/README.md

-- 👋 Hi, I’m @reesud6187 - I am an incoming freshman at Georgia Tech, studying Computer Science.
+- 👋 Hi, I’m @reeteshsudhakar - I am an incoming freshman at Georgia Tech, studying Computer Science.
 - 👀 I’m interested in product/project management and its importance towards software development.
 - 🌱 I’m currently spending a lot of time enhancing my skills in programming and developing a business acumen.
 - 📫 Socials - **Facebook**: Reetesh Sudhakar **||** **Instagram**: @reesudhakar **||** **LinkedIn**: www.linkedin.com/in/reeteshsudhakar